infor-design/enterprise-wc/doc/MIGRATION-GUIDE.md

 ## Component specific changes

-When migrating a component, review the documentation for the component your migrating.
-Note that each component doc contains a section called `Converting from Previous Versions (Breaking Changes)` which lists specific notes for each component.
-Again if we missed anything [make an issue](https://github.com/infor-design/enterprise-wc/issues/new/choose).
+When migrating a component, closely review that component's documentation.
+Note that each component doc contains a section called `Converting from Previous Versions (Breaking Changes)` which lists specific notes for upgrading.
+If we missed anything, [please raise a Github issue](https://github.com/infor-design/enterprise-wc/issues/new/choose).

 ## Getting Help